Radiotherapy for vaginal cancer

 External beam radiotherapy is given from a radiotherapy machine outside the body.
 You have it as an outpatient once a day from Monday to Friday, with a rest at the weekend.
 Each session of treatment takes a few minutes.
 It usually takes about 5 to 6 weeks to have the full course of treatment.

 Internal radiotherapy (brachytherapy) is used to give an extra dose of radiation to the tumour after external radiotherapy.
-This can be done in two ways:
+This can be done in 2 ways.